seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Than right for right and tender love for love.

 **COUNTESS**
-Then wrong for wrong and endless hate for hate—
+Then wrong for wrong and endless hate for hate--
-But — sith I see your majesty so bent,
+But--sith I see your majesty so bent,
 That my unwillingness, my husband's love,
 Your high estate, nor no respect respected
 Can be my help, but that your mightiness
-Will overbear and awe these dear regards—
+Will overbear and awe these dear regards--
 I bind my discontent to my content,
 And what I would not I'll compel I will,
 Provided that yourself remove those lets